Table of contents

 How Long Does Dental Repair Last?

-The longevity of dental repair varies depending on the type of procedure, materials used, and individual patient factors.
+The longevity of tooth restoration varies depending on the procedure, materials, and patient factors.
 Generally, dental repairs can last several years with proper care and maintenance.
+Severe tooth decay can lead to infection and tooth loss if not treated promptly.

 What Affects the Longevity of Dental Repairs?